- Downloads:

 No content found

-Patrick is Assistant Professor of Economics at Florida Southern College.
+Patrick is and assistant teaching professor of economics at the University of Tampa and Murray N. Rothbard Research Fellow at the Mises Institute.
 He completed his PhD in the Department of Economics at George Mason University.
-He is a 2018 Mises Institute Research Fellow.